-The total length of the tunnel is known from the input realised before in Sk-DG (route description).
+The total length of the tunnel, known from the input realised before in Sk-DG (route description), is stored in cell D16.
 Content of cell D15 (orange background) is obtained as the difference between the total length and the sum of the length of the other segments.
-In version 3.60 a test has been added in order to check that lengths are well entered.
+In version 3.60 and later, a test checks that lengths are well entered.